Frequently Asked Questions

 How much money is available?

-The Federally Funded Emergency Rental Assistance Program makes available $25B to assist households across the country that are unable to pay rent and utilities due to the COVID-19 pandemic.
+The Federally Funded Emergency Rental Assistance Program makes available $25B to assist households across the country that are unable to pay rent due to the COVID-19 pandemic.
 The State of Oregon, through Oregon Housing and Community Services (OHCS), received approximately $204M to launch the Oregon Emergency Rental Assistance Program (OERAP).
 Additionally, the City of Portland, and the counties of Multnomah, Washington, Clackamas, Lane and Marion received their own allocations adding up to $76M.

 How will it be distributed among eligible applicants?